-Answer: In the multiple listing service in northern California, once a seller has accepted a short sale offer, that listing can be placed into a status called "active short contingent."
+In the multiple listing services in northern California, once a seller has accepted a short sale offer, that listing can be placed into a status called "active short contingent."
 It's supposed to let other agents know that the home is no longer for sale because an offer has been accepted.
 It does not mean, however, that the bank has issued short sale approval.
 The accepted short sale offer is simply contingent on the bank's approval.

 Because this status confuses MLS users, some listing database services changed their procedures to allow another status for these types of short sales; they are now better defined as "pending short lender approval."
 The remaining homes in the MLS flagged as "active short contingent" are those where the seller is actively looking for backup offers.

 How Active Short Sale Contingents Work

 Sometimes, depending on the real estate market, an agent might list a short sale property below market value, much to the chagrin of some buyer agents.
 These agents are often vexed because they have a hard time figuring out how much the home is actually worth and don't know how much their buyers may need to offer.
 But this practice often brings multiple offers, which tend to result in a much higher sales price for the seller.
 Here is how it works:

 - Buyers submit offers that generally contain a three-day window, during which time, the seller can pick and choose among the offers.

 - The seller selects the best offer, which isn't necessarily the highest offer, and signs it.

 - Because buyers sometimes don't want to wait for short sale approval, the seller may accept one or more back-up offers as insurance.

 - The accepted offer is submitted to the bank for approval.

 - At the seller's discretion, and providing the contract does not contain verbiage that prohibits it, the seller may direct the agent to send back-up offers to the bank as well.